Bernt Berntsen: Pentecostal encounter in America

 In December 1906, Berntsen came across an early publication of The Apostolic Faith from Los Angeles which detailed the events of the Azusa Street Revival.
 In 1907, he journeyed to the Centennial Missionary Conference in Shanghai with the hope of finding someone who had experienced the Baptism of the Holy Spirit, the people there told him it was the 'work of the devil'.
 Although he was convinced that there was more to it than what the critics were saying, he nevertheless returned to the place of his ministry.
 After receiving a letter from a friend in Chicago who wrote that she had received the Baptism of the Holy Spirit, Berntsen sailed back to America to see this revival firsthand.

 In August 1907, he made a trip to Seattle where he encountered Martin L. Ryan holding group prayer meetings there.
 Although Berntsen sought for the baptism of the Holy Spirit but did not receive it.
 He then journeyed to Oakland, California, and attended prayer meetings held by William F. Manley, but again he did not receive it.

 Berntsen ultimately travelled to Azusa Street Mission in Los Angeles where he received the Baptism of the Holy Spirit through speaking in tongues on September 15, 1907.
-After the Mission leaders heard his testimony, they agreed to give some financial support his missionary work in China.
+After the Mission leaders heard his testimony, they agreed to give some financial support to his missionary work in China.

 Upon his trip back to Seattle, Berntsen and a group of eleven adult Pentecostal missionaries gathered together to form a non-denominational Apostolic Faith Mission.